FAQs Answered: About WIC

 FAQ Answers: About Breastfeeding

-What support does Pueblo City-County Health Department offer for breastfeeding women?
+What support does Pueblo Department of Public Health and Environment offer for breastfeeding women?

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) promotes breastfeeding as the optimal infant feeding choice and supports mothers through many programs.
 Contact your local WIC office for more information on the following programs: free breastfeeding classes, Pump Loan Program, Breastfeeding Peer Counselor Program and/or free breastfeeding counseling by specially trained staff including International Board-Certified Lactation Consultants (IBCLC).